 The University of Western Australia was established in 1911 and opened its doors to 184 students in 1913.

-Comprehensive facts and figures about the University are detailed in UWA in Brief 2013.
+Comprehensive facts and figures about the University are detailed in the UWA annual report.

 The University's vision is to achieve international excellence and its mission is to operate at the highest international standards.
 In August 2012, it joined the ranks of the world's top 100 universities – one of only five in Australia to achieve this milestone.